-Being an archaeological park, it goes without saying that the temples are historical monuments, even though many Cambodians organize their lifetime trip here for both a visit and to have the chance to pray, adding to the spiritual atmosphere of the area and showing the great respect the Khmer population has towards their history, somehow still alive and part of their existence.
+One of the things to do in Siem Reap is visiting Archaeological sites nearby and one of them is Angkor Wat archaeological park with many temples, it goes without saying that the temples are historical monuments, even though many Cambodians organize their lifetime trip here for both a visit and to have the chance to pray, adding to the spiritual atmosphere of the area and showing the great respect the Khmer population has towards their history, somehow still alive and part of their existence.

-Journeying along the myriad of temples part of the Angkor Wat complex it’s possible to track the history of the Khmer empire, mainly through its myths, legends and folktales, different for each temple but all of them connected.
-As history goes, it all started around the IX century, during the reign of a young Jayavarman II who established the first capital of his kingdom near what’s now the town of Roluos, that I visited more to see its local market (photos coming soon!) rather than the first temple of the early Khmer empire.
+Journeying along the myriad of temples part of the Angkor Wat complex it’s possible to track the history of the Khmer empire, mainly through its myths, legends, and folktales, different for each temple but all of them connected.
+As history goes, it all started around the IX century, during the reign of a young Jayavarman II.
+He established the first capital of his kingdom near what’s now the town of Rolous, where I visited its local market.
 Little by little, conquest after conquest, this became one of the most powerful and greatest empires in all of Southeast Asia.

 A captivating interplay of Hinduist and Buddhist features, inscriptions, carvings of tales of battles, princes and princesses, heartbreaking love stories, snakes, oceans and how Kambuja (Cambodia’s ancient name) was created populate the walls of these historical temples, in a sort of chronicle of a great bygone era.